Chia-Network/chia-docs/docs/08serialization/serialization.md

 sidebar_position: 1
 ---
 # 8.1 Serialization
-Serialization in Chia refers to how objects are converted into bytes for uses like: transmitting to other nodes, storing on disk, or hashing objects.
+Serialization in Chia refers to how objects are converted into bytes for uses such as transmitting to other nodes, storing on disk, or hashing objects.

 For example, a header_hash refers to the sha256 hash of the header of a block, but sha256 takes in bytes, so we need a consistent way to convert objects into bytes.

 ## Streamable Format
-The streamable format is designed to be deterministic and easy to implement, to prevent consensus issues.
-All objects in the Chia protocol and transmitted over the wire using the streamable format.
+To prevent consensus issues, the streamable format was designed to be deterministic and easy to implement.
+All objects in the Chia protocol are transmitted using the streamable format.
 Furthermore, some database tables use streamable representation as well.

 The primitives are:
 * Sized ints serialized in big endian format, i.e uint64